 A pointer to the object being deleted.

-This form of operator delete is known as vector delete, in contrast to the scalar delete form (operator delete).
+This form of operator delete is known as scalar delete, in contrast to the vector delete form (operator delete).

 operator delete frees memory allocated by operator new.

 The first form of this operator is known as the nonplacement form.
 The second and third forms of this operator will commonly not be called from code but exist to give the compiler a matching delete to call when a placement new fails.

 The first form of the operator is defined by the compiler and does not require new.h to be included in your program.